-With this purpose in mind, the Foundation developed an Autism Theatre Initiative, which resulted in an incredibly successful presentation of Disney’s The Lion King on July, 28, 2012, specifically for individuals on the autism spectrum and their families.
+The Hobby Center Foundation developed the Autism Theatre Initiative to increase accessibility to the performing arts.
+The first performance was an incredibly successful presentation of Disney’s The Lion King on July, 28, 2012, specifically for individuals on the autism spectrum and their families.
 Houston and the Hobby Center was the first city to provide an autism friendly performance of a nationally touring production.
 Since then, the Foundation has also provided sensory friendly performances of both the Radio City Christmas Spectacular and Disney’s Aladdin.

 The Foundation has expanded this initiative into its long-running Discovery Series program which offers free performances in our smaller theater, Zilkha Hall to Houston students.